damaki/tux/README.md

 so why make another one?

-I've used various crypto libraries on several resource-constrained embedded system projects (with as little as a few tens of kilobytes of memory).
+I've used various crypto libraries on several resource-constrained embedded projects with as little as a few tens of kilobytes of memory.
 While some crypto libraries met my requirements better than others, there were some aspects to their design that complicated their use in my projects, for example:
+ * use of unsafe programming languages (C in particular).
  * use of dynamic memory allocation, which increased memory requirements and added complexity and extra failure scenarios (e.g. out-of-memory conditions).
  * difficulty in taking advantage of hardware crypto acceleration without modifying the library sources, which required the additional burden of maintaining patches to keep the library up to date.